manulthanura/CompressImg/README.md

 ## Requirements
 - WordPress 5.0 or higher.
 - PHP 7.2 or higher.
-- Imagick PHP extension must be enabled on your hosting server.
+- Imagick PHP extension must be enabled on your hosting server - [Read this for more information](./Note.md)

 ## Installation Instructions
 ### From WordPress Dashboard (pending)